Richard-Burd/urban-cruise-ship/README.md

 <br></br>

 Not all solutions will conform to this standard structure but the structure is a good starting point.
+Whernever possible, we should make the effort to consult with experts in the follwoing fields:
+1. Academia
+2. Industry
+3. Government
+These would be experts with specialized knowledge in the solution topic.

 <br></br><br></br><br></br>